saiteja-gatadi1996/Next.js---Amazon-Ecommerce/README.md

 33. Create a new file under pages folder called payment.js

 34. Create a new file under models folder called Product.js

+35. Loading products from MongoDB instead of data.products in index.js file (Home Component)

+36. After writing the getServerSideProps logic we have to convertDocToObj for products id (this is handled in db.js)

+37. npm i axios

+38. Create a new folder inside pages --> api folder and name it as products

+39. Create a new file called [id].js inside the products folder which is created as per 38th point